-Campuses and Facilities
+3. Impressive Campuses and Facilities

-The ancient castle grounds of Sendai’s famous feudal war lord, Masamune Date, are home to most Tohoku University’s facilities.
-Tohoku University has four campuses, Aobayama, Kawauchi, Katahira, and Seiryo, spread across Sendai.
-Kawauchi is the campus where all the undergraduate students spend their first year and half, taking the general education classes.
-Aobayama Campus houses the School of Engineering, School of Pharmacy, and the School of Science.
+Another factor that raises the Tohoku University Rankings is its four campuses: Aobayama, Kawauchi, Katahira, and Seiryo.
+Kawauchi is the campus where all the undergraduate students spend their first year and a half, taking general education classes.
+Aoyama Campus houses the School of Engineering, School of Pharmacy, and the School of Science.
 The School of Medicine, Dentistry, and Veterinary Sciences and the Tohoku University Hospital are located in Seiryo Campus.
 Katahira Campus accommodates the Administrative Offices of the University and also the world-famous Advanced Institute for Materials Research, one of the nine World Premier Research Institutes in Japan.

 Tohoku University Libraries consist of the Main Library located in Kawauchi Campus, Kita Aobayama Library located in Aobayama Campus, Engineering Library located in Aobayama Campus, Medical Library located in Seiryo Campus, and Agricultural Library located in the New Aobayama Campus.

-Tohoku University Centennial Hall (also known as Kawauchi Hagi Hall) is the place for the official events and magnificent performances.
-The Commencement ceremony and Graduation ceremony is also held in this very hall.
+Tohoku University Centennial Hall (also known as Kawauchi Hagi Hall) is the place for official events and magnificent performances.
+The Commencement ceremony and Graduation ceremony are also held in this very hall.
 Besides this hall, Tohoku University also has the Science Campus Hall, Multimedia Research Hall, Sakura Hall, and Katahira Kitamon Commons for various conferences and events.

-Tohoku University has a number of museums to preserve its glorious past, inspiring the future generation of students.
+Tohoku University has many museums to preserve its glorious past, inspiring the future generation of students.
 Tohoku University Archives preserve and exhibit official and historical resources associated with Tohoku University.
 The Tohoku University Museum has accumulated academic resources to be used for research and education.
 The collection has over 2 million specimens, with more than a thousand examples on display at the museum.
 The Automobile Museum has two classic cars and an F1 engine on display, all of which were donated to the Tohoku University School of Engineering.
 The Nishizawa Memorial Room is located at the old Research Institute for Semiconductors where Junichi Nishizawa, the former president of Tohoku University, had developed technologies for semiconductor materials.

 The Honda Memorial room is dedicated to the scientist, inventor, and Tohoku University President Dr. Kotaro Honda.
 The memorial room houses personal items belonging to Dr. Honda such as laboratory notebooks and photos.
-A neighbouring room displays KS permanent magnet steel and other materials/products used in research and development at the Institute for Materials Research.
+A neighboring room displays KS permanent magnet steel and other materials/products used in research and development at the Institute for Materials Research.
 Lu Xun Lecture Hall was built in 1904 and is named after the scholar and literary giant Lu Xun.
 Often referred to as the father of modern Chinese literature, Lu Xun studied in the hall when it was part of the Sendai Medical College before being integrated into Tohoku University.
 The exhibition room at the Cyberscience Centre was set up to inform people about the history of computer technology development.

 The Tohoku University Botanical Garden was founded for research and education in 1958.
 In 1972, the garden was appointed as a natural monument, a first for a national university botanical garden.
 The Tohoku University Medicinal plant Garden cultivates approximately 1,200 medicinal plants, used for research in developing new medicines, and as teaching materials.

-Degrees offered in English
+9. Many Degrees Offered in English

-Coming to the Graduate level courses taught in English, some of the few worthy mentioning are: The International Graduate Program for Advanced Science (IGPAS), International Mechanical and Aerospace Engineering Graduate Course (IMAC-G), International Post-Graduate Program in Human Security (IPHS), International Environmental Leadership Program (IELP), International Materials Science and Engineering Master Course (IMSE), Global Program in Economics and Management (GPEM), The Data Sciences Program (DSP), International Graduate School of Accounting Policy (IGSAP), International Graduate Program in Language Sciences (IGPL), Graduate Program in Global Governance and Sustainable Development (G2SD).
+Coming to the Graduate level courses taught in English, some of the few worth mentioning are: The International Graduate Program for Advanced Science (IGPAS), International Mechanical and Aerospace Engineering Graduate Course (IMAC-G), International Post-Graduate Program in Human Security (IPHS), International Environmental Leadership Program (IELP), International Materials Science and Engineering Master Course (IMSE), Global Program in Economics and Management (GPEM), The Data Sciences Program (DSP), International Graduate School of Accounting Policy (IGSAP), International Graduate Program in Language Sciences (IGPL), Graduate Program in Global Governance and Sustainable Development (G2SD).
 International Robotics Program (IRP) and International Biomechanics Program (IBP) have been recently introduced under the Department of Mechanical and Aerospace Engineering.
 There are a few graduate courses offered under the School of Medicine as well.

 Amongst the aforementioned courses, The International Graduate Program for Advanced Science (IGPAS), International Mechanical and Aerospace Engineering Graduate Course (IMAC-G), International Materials Science and Engineering Master Course (IMSE), Global Program in Economics and Management (GPEM), The Data Sciences Program (DSP), International Graduate School of Accounting Policy (IGSAP), Graduate Program in Global Governance and Sustainable Development (G2SD) courses also provide Doctoral courses.
 The School of Medicine also has a few doctoral course programs offered in English.

 It should be mentioned that the Graduate School of Engineering is entirely taught in English.
-It is a big plus for the international students pursuing Engineering course from the Graduate School at Tohoku University.
+It is a big plus for the international students pursuing Engineering courses from the Graduate School at Tohoku University.

 Of all the English taught courses, Tohoku university is famous for its Material Science course, Mechanical and Aerospace Engineering course, and Medical courses.

-Japanese Language Program
+10. Supportive Japanese Language Program

-Intensive Japanese Language Program is intended for those students who receive scholarship from the Japanese government and have been admitted to Tohoku University or other universities in the Tohoku region, as a preparation for graduate-level research or teacher training programs.
+Intensive Japanese Language Program is intended for those students who receive scholarships from the Japanese government and have been admitted to Tohoku University or other universities in the Tohoku region, as a preparation for graduate-level research or teacher training programs.
 This is a six-month program covering functional Japanese necessary in daily life as well as the fundamentals of the Japanese language essential to specialized research fields in Japan.
 The program is offered twice a year from April to September (Spring semester) and from October to March of the following year (Fall semester).
 Each semester consists of 20 weeks of intensive Japanese language study and other activities.

 Japanese Program for University Undergraduate is a Japanese course offered as part of the liberal education curriculum.
 This is designed for those international students who plan to earn a bachelor’s degree from Tohoku University.
-Those international students who plan to earn a bachelor’s degree in Japanese under the general course of Tohoku University will attend advanced level Japanese classes, while those international students who plan to earn a bachelor’s degree in English under the FGL Program will attend beginner to early-intermediate level Japanese classes.
+Those international students who plan to earn a bachelor’s degree in Japanese under the general course of Tohoku University will attend advanced level, Japanese classes, while those international students who plan to earn a bachelor’s degree in English under the FGL Program will attend beginner to early-intermediate level Japanese classes.

 Tohoku University offers The President Fellowship to its students.
 It provides an amount covering tuition fees worth 535,800 JPY/year for the entire duration of studies for international students of excellent character and academic standing.
 Around 20 Graduate school students and an equal number of undergraduate students receive the scholarship.
-Application for the scholarship has to be made while submitting the application for admission.
+Application for the scholarship has to be made while applying for admission.
 MEXT Scholarship recipients and JSPS Fellows are not eligible to apply for this scholarship.

 Besides these, Tohoku University also nominates students for MEXT Scholarship (University recommended) and JASSO Scholarship.
 Also, Tohoku University recommends students for private scholarships, which may cover the full tuition fees as well as pay stipend, depending on the scholarship.